autonomousapps/Cappuccino/README.md

 That's it! (mostly)

 ## Automatically disable and re-enable system animations
-For automatic disabling and re-enabling system animations, there are (unfortunately) several steps to follow.
+If you want to automatically disable and re-enable system animations, there are (unfortunately, but necessarily) several steps to follow.
 In summary, they are:
  1. Create or modify a `debug/AndroidManifest.xml` or (`[flavor]Debug/AndroidManifest.xml` for each flavor, if you have them), as below
  2. Apply the Cappuccino Animations plugin
  3. Add some code to your test classes, as below